cjam/gnuradio-docker/README.md

 ```
 docker run -i -t -e XAUTHORITY=/tmp/xauth -v ~/.Xauthority:/tmp/xauth -v /tmp/.X11-unix/:/tmp/ -e DISPLAY=$IP:0 --net host gnuradio:basic
 ```

-Note that you need to replace `$IP` with the IP address of your active NIC.
+> Note that you need to replace `$IP` with the IP address of your active NIC.
 Also, in order for X to work, you need to have XQuartz installed on OSX.

+> This will launch bash within the container, you will want to run `gnuradio-companion` within the shell if you want the GUI